The Ritz Dance Performance, June 1978

 the clubs on a regular basis.
 I knew I was in way over my head.

-However I didn't see that I had much choice.
+However I didn't see that I had much choice in the matter.

 At the time I felt like keeping my job depended on it.

 Stevens had to know he was throwing me to the wolves.
-My
+But

-best guess is that he was being paid and needed another couple
+best guess is that he was being paid and he been told he needed another couple

 to fill the bill.
-Nothing else makes sense unless you
+No other explanation makes sense unless you

 accept the darker thought that he deliberately set me up.